roysouvik2/colon_cancer_parameter_estimation_sensitivity_analysis/README.md

 inner_g.m: Computes the inner product of 2 vectors

 parameters.m: Contains the list of all the known and user defined parameter values for the colon cancer model

+SENSITIVTY ANALYSIS-

+LHS.m: Computes the Latin hypercube samples (LHS) of the uncertain parameters obtained from the optimization step

+Weibull_par.m: Computes the LHS for a given uncertain parameter using a Weibull distribution

+Newton.m: Computes the scale and the shape parameter of a Weibull distribution in a given interval

 # Description of the pdf file
 The pdf file is the summary of the actual paper under preparation based on which the codes have been developed.